felyCo/Snowflake-Masterclass/Overview/README.md

 Snowflake is a Cloud Native SaaS >>> Provides a web interface and APIs to connect to serverless, cloud-based scalable services

+Snowflake is used for;
+- Ad hoc reads
+- Data warehouse reads
+- Data lake reads

+Not used for
+- OLTP
+- Transactions
+- Constraint enforcement

+Key SnowflakeDB Features
+- Virtual and multi clustered warehouse
+- Time travel and zero copy cloning
+- Data sharing and marketplace
+- Granular security and automatic encryption
+- High availability via cross-cloud replication